-Professional success can seem far away when you have lots of ideas, but no action plan.
-Whether you’re leaping into a new career venture or are simply trying to steer the current course, we have the perfect method that will put your priorities in order and support you in delivering results.
-For this, we’ve invited Ricardo Duarte to sum up his experience using the Grid method and give you an example of switching from ideas to action.
-He is an Industrial PhD student over at Imperial College London.
+Whether you’re leaping into a new career venture or are simply trying to steer the current course, we have the perfect method to put your priorities in order and support you in delivering results on healthy terms.

-Ricardo discovered the Grid method after he attended our Grid – PhD student success workshop.
+Ricardo discovered the Grid method by attending our Grid – PhD student success workshop.
 The four Grid quadrants are currently helping him structure his time into:

 - research work;